top of page

 Cycling tour and site visit to Adams Road

-Led by Greater Cambridge Partnership and Camcycle with the Dutch Cycling Embassy
+Led by Thomas Fitzpatrick, Programme Director - Transport, Greater Cambridge Partnership and Anna Williams, Camcycle

 West Hub Meeting Point